quanln/ESP8266--HLW8012/README.md

 # ESP-pow

-First, i'm sorrry for my bad english. this repository help to monitor voltage, current and power using ESP8285 and chip HLW8012 with ``Arduino IDE`` and ``Blynk app``
+First, i'm sorrry because my english skill is bad.
+This repository help to monitor voltage, current and active power using ESP8285 and chip HLW8012 with ``Arduino IDE`` and ``Blynk app``

 - Use ESP8285 and chip HLW8012 link (https://iotmaker.vn/esp-pow-thiet-bi-do-dien.html)
 - monitor on Blynk app